Now offering Internet

 This is only one way that therapy is helpful.
 Therapy is also like putting a puzzle together.
 The pieces are there, and my role is to help you put them together – that is, to make sense of what’s going on.
 I can help you to gain insight into your motivations, accept yourself more, and achieve personal growth.

-If you’re LGBT, it’s often helpful to see a gay counselor because the person can better relate to your experiences.
-For example, a gay therapist knows what it’s like to come to terms with his or her sexual orientation.
-Plus, s/he knows that although being in a same-sex couple is similar to being in a heterosexual one, straight people don’t have to deal with situations such as:
+If you’re LGBTQIA+, it’s often helpful to see a therapist in the community because the person can better relate to your experiences.
+For example, a therapist in our community knows what it’s like to come to terms with their sexual orientation.
+Plus, they know that although being in a same-sex couple is similar to being in a heterosexual one, straight people don’t have to deal with situations such as:

 - What if you want to show affection in public but your partner isn’t comfortable?